pyfsi/coconut/coupling_components/solver_wrappers/pc_fluent/pc_fluent.md

 * Only 2D cases.
 Axisymmetric or 3D cases are currently not supported.
 * Currently, only melting is supported, no solidification.
 * Currently, only constrained melting cases are possible.
 The goal is to add mechanical coupling between the domains in the close future to allow unconstrained melting cases.
+* Subcooled solids are possible, but should be initialised in such a way that the phase change interface is already at melting temperature.
+Heating of the solid without melting is a conjugate heat transfer problem and not possible yet.

 ## Parameters